dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 }
 ```

-Now we do a test for `GET request on a URL with number` being the endpoint.
+Now create a test for the `GET request on a URL with number` being the endpoint.

 ```dart
 group('getConcreteNumberTrivia', () {